Titanoboa: Climate implications

 These issues, alongside adjustments suggested by Makarieva, were addressed by Head and his team the same year, arguing that Denny and colleagues misunderstand their proposed model.
-They retort that the method takes into account variation caused by body size and that it is furthermore based on the largest extant snakes, making it an appropriate method.
-They also add that the results recovered are consistent with large extant snakes, which are also known to perform thermoregulation through behavior.
+They retort that the method takes into account variation caused by body size, and that it furthermore is based on the largest extant snakes, making it an appropriate method.
+They also add that the recovered results are consistent with large extant snakes, which are also known to perform thermoregulation through behavior.
 Sniderman's proposal that the correlation between body size and temperature is inconsistent with modern monitor lizards is addressed twofold.
-For one, Head argues, Komodo dragons are a poor analogy, as they are geographically restricted to the islands of Indonesia, limiting the size to which they could grow, while both green anacondas and Titanoboa are mainland animals.
+For one, Head argues, Komodo dragons are a poor analogy, as they are geographically restricted to a few Indonesian islands, limiting the size to which they could grow, while both green anacondas and Titanoboa are mainland animals.
 Secondly, the response notes that the size estimates used for V. priscus are overestimates and unreliable, being based on secondary reports that do not match better supported estimates indicating a 2.19-4.7 m range for the monitor.